rijkvp/dike/README.md

 # dike

-dike is a parallel code tester which runs your tests blazingly fast using multithreading.
-`dike` is named after the Greek Goddess of justice Dike or Dice, daughter of Themis,
+dike is a parallel code tester which runs your tests blazingly fast using multithreading. dike is named after the Greek Goddess of justice Dike or Dice, daughter of Themis.

 ## Example